Can Monstera Live Outside?

 TIP: Check and treat your Monstera for insect pests before bringing it back indoors for the winter.

 Keep it separate from your other house plants until it is pest-free.
-Examples of common insects to keep a lookout for include mealybugs, spider mites, thrips, and aphids.
+Common insects to look for include mealybugs, spider mites, thrips, and aphids.

 To control infestations, you can use insecticidal soap or neem oil.